KBNLresearch/ebooks-qa/README.md

 Errors and warnings are reported as codes; the meaning of these codes can be found in EpubCheck's [default MessageBundle.properties file
 ](https://github.com/IDPF/epubcheck/blob/master/src/main/resources/com/adobe/epubcheck/messages/MessageBundle.properties).

+Note that the script only reports on *unique* errors and warnings.
+For example, if an EPUB contains multiple missing referenced resources (error code `RSC-007`), the script removes any duplicate instances.

+The reported word counts are a useful heuristic for identifying EPUBs that contain only images without any actual text (particularly common for illustrated childrens books of some publishers).
+For these books the word count is typically less than 1000.

 ## Example output